 "I'd like to see that," I replied back.

 Once again, I was driving eighty-five in a fifty zone.
-Bailey kept screaming through the cloth, so I turned up the volume on the radio to make them deaf.
-I turned off the highway and drove about a mile away then took a right into a dark alley.
+Bailey kept screaming through the cloth, so I turned up the volume on the radio to deafen the sound.
+I turned off the highway and drove about a mile before taking a right into a dark alley.
 I parked the car behind a dumpster and we all got out, waiting.

-About five minutes later a black truck pulled up and the driver slipped out of the car.
+About five minutes later, a black truck pulled up and the driver slipped out of the car.
 He was bald on the top with brown hair around the sides and back of his head.
-He had a belly that hung out of his white shirt which had grease stains all over.
+He had a belly that hung out of his grease-stained shirt that he wore.

 "Got her?" he asked us as he walked over to us, popping his knuckles.